DPS-Dev-Team/azure-content/DevCenter/PHP/HowTo/sendgrid-email-service.md

-﻿<properties linkid="dev-php-how-to-sendgrid-email-service" urlDisplayName="SendGrid Email Service" pageTitle="How to use the SendGrid email service (PHP) - Windows Azure" Title="How to use the SendGrid email service (PHP) - Windows Azure" metaKeywords="Azure SendGrid, Azure email service, Azure SendGrid PHP, Azure email PHP" Description="Learn how send email with the SendGrid email service on Windows Azure.
+﻿<properties linkid="dev-php-how-to-sendgrid-email-service" urlDisplayName="SendGrid Email Service" pageTitle="How to use the SendGrid email service (PHP) - Windows Azure" title="How to use the SendGrid email service (PHP) - Windows Azure" metaKeywords="Azure SendGrid, Azure email service, Azure SendGrid PHP, Azure email PHP" Description="Learn how send email with the SendGrid email service on Windows Azure.
 Code samples written in PHP." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />